-Test A consisted of 20 participants and as with the macroalgae this was the second most popular method.
-The range of results submitted per quadrat also varied considerably as with the macroalgae test.
-The largest range was for quadrats 1, 4, 9 and 12 with between 40 and 45 percent ranges, these quadrats all had image analysis % cover results of between 48% and 69% cover providing evidence that this mid range of % cover is difficult to estimate.
-No quadrats had a particularly small range of results even for those with very little cover.
-Z-scores calculated against the population mean resulted in seven people failing between 1 and 4 quadrats.
-In total there was a 94% pass rate for test A when using Z-scores derived from the mean.
+Test A consisted of 35 participants and as with the macroalgae this was the most popular method.
+The range of results submitted per quadrat also varied considerably but overall were much higher than for the macroalgae test.
+The largest range was for quadrats 9 and 13 with % and quadrat 12 with 55% and as in previous years the greatest range of results were recorded for those quadrats with the mid range of % cover.
+The lowest range of results were for quadrats 4 and 10 with 20% cover ranges.
+Z-scores calculated against the population mean resulted in 9 participants failing between 1 and 5 quadrats.
+In total there was a 96% pass rate for test A when using Z-scores derived from the mean.

-When comparing results against % cover as calculated using ImageJ, the number of 'Fails' per laboratory was greater with a total number of 92 'Fails' (84% pass rate) with all participants failing at least three quadrats.
-Those quadrats with the highest number of 'Fails' were quadrats 8, 10, 13 and 14 with between 15 and 17 'Fails' each , contributing to 72% of all 'Fails'..
-The average deviation of results from image analysis % cover per lab ranged from 6.7 to 18.2, which was higher than the average deviation per participant when derived from the mean (2.4 to 13.3).
+When comparing results against % cover as calculated using ImageJ, the number of 'Fails' per laboratory was greater with a total number of 49 'Fails'.
+However, the overall pass rate was 91% with 15 participants 'passing' all quadrats.
+This is a considerably better result than for RT07.
+Those quadrats with the highest number of 'Fails' were quadrats 2 and 15 with 9 and 8 'fails' respectively.
+The average deviation of results were similar between image analysis (3.26 to 16.38) and mean % cover (2.04 to 14.67).
+These results were consistent with previous ring tests.